07/02/2023 • Alex Gower

 You want to be in control of collecting the research and any data needed and show your expertise and own brand identity.
-Do this by offering the right information and a form of solution that your business has the potential to help with.
+Do this by offering the right information and a form of a solution that your business has the potential to help with.

 When writing a pitch or press release that includes company information, always be honest and never stretch the truth or hide anything of importance.

 Your business story, within any form of PR, needs to be told well and must be authentic.
 Doing otherwise may only hinder your brand instead.